sarikasurampudi/oml/oml-restapi-services/omls-onnx/omls-onnx.md

 3. Now define the model inputs to the ONNX conversion function `convert_xgboost`. scikit-learn does not store information about the training data, so it is not always possible to retrieve the number of features or their types.
 For this reason, `convert_xgboost` contains an argument called `initial_types` to define the model input types.

-  For each numpy array (called a tensor in ONNX) passed to the model, choose a name and declare its data type and shape.
-Here, float_input is the chosen name of the input tensor.
-The shape is defined as None, xtrain.shape[1], the first dimension is the number of rows, and the second is the number of features.
-The number of rows is undefined as the the number of requested predictions is unknown at the time the model is converted.
+  For each numpy array (inpout tensor) passed to the model, choose a name and declare its data type and shape.
+Here, `float_input` is the name chosen for the input tensor.

     ```
     <copy>